benlye/flash-multi/README.md

 # Flash-Multi
 <img src=https://img.shields.io/github/downloads/benlye/flash-multi/total.svg> <a href="https://scan.coverity.com/projects/benlye-flash-multi"><img alt="Coverity Scan Build Status" src="https://img.shields.io/coverity/scan/18725.svg"/></a>

 Tool for flashing pre-compiled firmware to a Jumper, iRangeX, Vantac, 'Banggood', or DIY STM32-based Multiprotocol TX module.
-A GUI application is available for Windows and a shell script for Linux.
+A GUI application is available for Windows and a shell script for Linux and macOS.

 Firmware upload can be performed using the built-in USB connection or via an external USB-to-serial adapter.